js-cookie/js-cookie/README.md

 Cookies.remove('name', { path: '' }); // removed!
 ```

-*IMPORTANT! when deleting a cookie, you must pass the exact same path, domain and secure attributes that were used to set the cookie, unless you're relying on the [default attributes](#cookie-attributes).*
+*IMPORTANT! when deleting a cookie, you must pass the exact same path and domain attributes that was used to set the cookie, unless you're relying on the [default attributes](#cookie-attributes).*

 ## Namespace conflicts